Abstract representations of events arise from mental errors in learning and memory: Results

-To easily interpret the effects of topological distance on human reactions, we consider a ring graph where each node is connected to its nearest and next-nearest neighbors (Fig. \ref{violations}a).
-We asked subjects to respond to sequences of 1500 nodes drawn as random walks on the ring graph, but with 50 violations randomly interspersed (see Methods).
+We consider a ring graph where each node is connected to its nearest and next-nearest neighbors (Fig. \ref{violations}a).
+We asked subjects to respond to sequences of 1500 nodes drawn as random walks on the ring graph, but with 50 violations randomly interspersed.
 These violations were divided into two categories: short violations of topological distance two and long violations of topological distances three and four (Fig. \ref{violations}a).
 Using maximum likelihood estimation (Eq. (\ref{MLE})) as a guide, one would na\"{i}vely expect people to be equally surprised by all violations -- indeed, each violation has never been seen before.
-In contrast to this intuition, our model predicts that a person's surprise at the observation of a novel transition should depend crucially on that transition's topological distance in the underlying graph, with topologically longer violations inducing increased surprise over short violations (Fig. \ref{violations}b).
-In the data, we find that all violations give rise to sharp increases in reaction times relative to standard transitions (Fig. \ref{violations}c; Supplementary Tab.
-7), indicating that people are in fact learning the underlying transition structure.
-More importantly, we find that reaction times for long violations are 28 ms longer on average than those for short violations ($p = 0.011$; Fig. \ref{violations}c; Supplementary Tab.
-8), even after accounting for recency effects (see Methods).\cite{Baddeley-01} These results suggest that mental errors, while forcing human expectations to systematically deviate from reality, provide people with an implicit understanding of the topological scales in a transition network.\cite{Whitehead-01, Wolfe-01, Wang-01, Tria-01}
+In contrast, our model predicts that that surprise should depend crucially on the topological distance of a violation in the underlying graph, with topologically longer violations inducing increased surprise over short violations (Fig. \ref{violations}b).